eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d6.md

     Browse: https://console.$AWS_DEFAULT_REGION.$AWS_DEFAULT_DOMAIN/
     ```

-### Replace Management Console Default Nginx Implementation with an Alternative which also supports UFS
+### Replace Management Console Embedded Nginx with Alternative which also supports UFS

 We will now replace the default Nginx implementation with an alternate configuration which will
 support both the Mangement Console and User-Facing Services with SSL, using SSL Certificates signed